Services

 Coaching

-If the developmental edit is for a work of fiction, the critique letter addresses genre, readers, plot structure, subplots, pacing, setting, character development, dialogue, narrative style, voice, and point of view.
+When I assess fiction, the criteria include theme, genre, readers, plot structure, subplots, pacing, settings, character development, dialogue, narrative style, voice, point of view, diction, and style.

-For nonfiction the critique letter examines focus, organization, logical flow, clarity, voice, style, and diction.
+The criteria for nonfiction include thesis, genre/readers, development, organization, logical flow, clarity, voice, style, diction, and pacing.

-Copy editing usually requires a couple of passes.
-Heavy editing addresses chapter, paragraph, and sentence-level organization, and points out places where more development or clarification may be needed.
+Copyediting usually requires a couple of passes.
+Heavy editing addresses organization, development, and clarity.
 It may involve fact-checking as well.
-Light editing identifies the following problems in track changes:

 • redundancies & inconsistencies